What is the difference between active and restorative yoga?

 • Managing chronic stress

-• Creating sanctuary from daily pressures
+• Creating a sanctuary from daily pressures

 • Bolsters – support your spine in gentle backbends